 You can find specific payment runs by either browsing (using expanded or list view) or searching payment runs.

-The search function is on the right-hand side of the Payment Runs tab.
+The search function is on the right of the Payment Runs tab.
 You can search by Payment Run ID numbers.

 Change the Recipients of Payment Run Email Notifications